-The American Orthopaedic Foot & Ankle Society (AOFAS), founded in 1969, is a medical specialty society comprised of more than 2,100 US and International Orthopaedic Surgeons (MD/DO).
+The American Orthopaedic Foot & Ankle Society (AOFAS), founded in 1969, is a medical specialty society comprised of more than 2,100 orthopaedic surgeons (MDs and DOs) from the US and abroad who specialize in the care of patients with injuries, diseases, and other conditions of the foot and ankle.

-The AOFAS organizational priorities are Education and Research.
+The Society's organizational priorities are Education and Research.

 The Focus: Reconstruction -- Sports Medicine -- Trauma -- Technology

-Orthopaedic Foot and Ankle Surgeons specialize in the diagnosis, care and treatment of patients with disorders of the musculoskeletal system of the foot.
-This includes bone, joints, ligaments, muscles, tendons, nerves and skin.
+Orthopaedic Foot and Ankle Surgeons specialize in the diagnosis,medical and surgical treatment of disorders of the musculoskeletal system of the foot and ankle, including bones, joints, ligaments, muscles, tendons, nerves and skin.
 These surgeons perform reconstructive procedures, treat sports injuries, and manage and treat trauma of the foot and ankle.

 Foot & Ankle Specialists